Is your Life Insurance policy subject to inheritance tax?

 Now, let’s look at the role of trusts in this process.

-Putting your life insurance policy in trust is an effective way to avoid inheritance tax
+Having your life insurance policy written in trust is an effective way to cover inheritance tax.

 When a policy is written in trust, it is kept outside your estate.
 As a result, this ensures the value of your estate remains exempt from the 40% rate of tax.